-Most of her time throughout the year will be spent interviewing year 11 pupils as 100% of pupils will be offered a careers interview.
-Follow-up interviews are available if needed.
+Most of Vicki’s time throughout the year will be spent interviewing year 11 pupils as 100% of pupils will be offered a careers interview.
+Follow-up interviews are available as needed.
 The interview is informal, confidential and impartial.
 The Careers Adviser’s main role is to provide information, advice and guidance (IAG) when discussing the future plans of the pupils with them on an individual basis or in small groups.
 The interviews may centre on the options of sixth forms and colleges, training and apprenticeships or job opportunities.
 During the careers interview the Adviser and the pupil may discuss the individual’s interests, skills, personal qualities, strengths, weaknesses and the pupil’s future goals, followed by the actions required to help achieve the goals.
 The Careers Adviser may also signpost pupils to useful resources and sources of information which will help them to make informed decisions.
 At the end of each interview an action plan outlining the pupil’s plan is produced for the pupil to take home.
 Pupils will often be given information leaflets at the end of their interview e.g. details of sixth forms and colleges, information on open days, information sheets giving advice on seeking apprenticeships and training, university information, careers leaflets on particular jobs e.g. engineer, nurse etc.

 The Adviser can also give advice and information on the completion of application forms, CVs and covering letters, interview techniques and job seeking, amongst other topics.

 In the spring term Vicki and Christopher O’Carroll the school’s Careers Leader will deliver a session for those whose first choice Post 16 Option is an Apprenticeship and if possible a visit to an Apprenticeship Fair may be arranged.